dxwc/turk-system/phase_I_report/phase_I_report.md

 ##1.4 References

 + Isatou Sanneh provided sample phase I report.
-    + Appropriate parts from the sample have been copied in this document with minor changes.
+    + Parts from the sample have been copied in this document with minor changes.
 + Original project\_spec.docx :
-    + Appropriate phrases from the docx have been used in this document
+    + Phrases from the docx have been used in this document

 ##1.5 Overview